iredmail/docs/en_US/upgrade/0-upgrade.iredmail.1.5.1-1.5.2.md

 ### Nginx: Increase proxy buffer size so that user can login to SOGo webmail

-The cookie used by SOGo is now `much bigger than before (just bellow 4096 bytes, to accommodate longer passwords)`, so we have to increase Nginx proxy buffer size too, otherwise user can not login to SOGo webmail.
+The cookie used by SOGo is now `much bigger than before (just below 4096 bytes, to accommodate longer passwords)`, so we have to increase Nginx proxy buffer size too, otherwise user can not login to SOGo webmail.